hartzogw/AskRowdy-Jekyll/_posts/enrollment/2022-6-28-course-rotation.md

 **Core courses**:

 - CY501 - Spring, Fall
-- CY510 Information Security and Assurance - Spring
+- CY510 - Spring
-- CY 520 -  Fall & Summer (even)
+- CY520 - Fall & Summer (even)
-- CY 530 -  Fall
+- CY530 - Fall
-- MA 664 - Spring (odd)
+- MA664 - Spring (odd)

-Note: These schedules are subject to change based on student needs and faculty availability.
+**Note: These schedules are subject to change based on student needs and faculty availability, Please work with your advisor for more information.**

 Pls, verify on *<a href="https://my.semo.edu/dashboard" target="blank">portal.semo.edu*</a>for the latest course schedule.